chaichuk/svitlo_live/README.md

 2. **`SvitloCoordinator` (coordinator.py)**
    A dedicated coordinator for each region/queue.
    - Retrieves data from the shared hub (`api_hub`) without additional network requests.
+   - Smart Proxy Selection: Automatically switches between the standard API (for most regions) and the specialized DTEK proxy (for Kyiv, Odesa, and Dnipro) to ensure maximum reliability.
    - Processes half-hour slots and builds power states (`on/off`).
    - Schedules **precise entity state changes at the exact time of power switch** — without calling the API again.